dopry/uint8-midi/README.md

 # web-midi-utils

+**1.x release series will be unstable and will have breaking changes.
+Upon 2.x the projects will begin following semantic versioning**

 A lightweight TypeScript library for creating and parsing MIDI messages using Uint8Array.
 It is designed to work with the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) in the browser.
 It has been designed with performance in mind by:

 1. Minimizing any type conversion or copying of the Uint8Array provided by the native layer.
 2. Using bitwise logic to ensure fast evaluation of MIDI messages.

 ## Requirements